yuyikk/simple_geant4_package/README.md

 4. `cmake ..`
 5. `make`

-You will get a executable file `doSimu` in the current directory.
+You will get a executable file `doSimu` and a shared library in the current directory.

 ## Running the codes
 1. `cd build`